 - Complete the application process by declaring your fitness to practise and a health declaration

-Please note that completion of the MPharm degree alone does not guarantee that you will be successful in securing a pre-registration training placement or registering as a pharmacist.
+Please note that completion of the MPharm degree alone does not guarantee that you will be successful in securing a Foundation training placement or registering as a pharmacist.
 However, we will provide you with help and support to optimise your ability to do so.
 Please note that the General Pharmaceutical Council (GPhC) does not offer prospective registration advice, if registration is refused then an applicant can appeal against this decision via the GPhC’s Appeals Committee.

 Our comprehensive support services will help you to achieve your full potential – both academically and personally.